Optimal Discretization is Fixed-parameter Tractable: Conclusions

 \section{Conclusions}

 We would like to conclude with a number of possible future research directions.

 For the \optdis{} problem, the natural direction is to try to improve our running time bound $2^{\Oh(k^2 \log k)} n^{\Oh(1)}$.
-Improving the parametric factor to $2^{o(k^2)}$ seems very challenging, as it would require a significant paradigm shift: in our algorithm, even the most natural branching step --- guessing the content of every cell of the solution --- yields $2^{\Omega(k^2)}$ subcases.
-Note that a polynomial kernel for the problem would be an even stronger result, the trivial $n^{k+\Oh(1)}$-time algorithm for the problem, pipelined with the supposed kernel, gives a $2^{\Oh(k \log k)} + n^{\Oh(1)}$-time algorithm for \optdis{}.
+Improving the parametric factor to $2^{o(k^2)}$ seems very challenging, as it would require a significant paradigm shift: In our algorithm, even the most natural branching step (guessing the content of every cell of the solution) yields $2^{\Omega(k^2)}$ subcases.
 A different, but perhaps more accessible, direction would be to analyze and optimize the factor $n^{\Oh(1)}$ in the running time bound.

+It would also be interesting to study aspects of effective data reduction.
+Does \optdis\ admit a polynomial-size problem kernel\footnote{A problem kernel is a polynomial-time self reduction and its size is an upper bound on the resulting instances in terms of the parameter.}?
+Note that a polynomial-size problem kernel for \optdis\ would immediately solve the above question about improving the parametric factor in our running time: The trivial $n^{k+\Oh(1)}$-time algorithm for \optdis, pipelined with the supposed kernel, gives a running time of $2^{\Oh(k \log k)} + n^{\Oh(1)}$.
+A related and long-open question is whether there is a polynomial-size problem kernel for the fixed-parameter tractable variant of \textsc{Rectangle Stabbing} in which the rectangles are pairwise disjoint~\cite{heggernes_fixedparameter_2013}.
+Since working with the geometric representations is difficult, perhaps studying first the kernelization properties of our CSP variant can give some instructive insight.

-In a larger perspective, the key to our tractability result is the tractability of the \textsc{Forest CSP} problem.
+In a larger scope, the key to our tractability result is the tractability of the \textsc{Forest CSP} problem.
 How large is this isle of tractability in the CSP world?
 That is, consider the family of binary CSPs with the number of variables as a parameter.
 Without any restriction on the allowed constraints, this problem is exactly \textsc{Multicolored Clique}, the most popular starting point of W[1]-hardness reductions.
 Restricting the allowed constraints to \textsc{Forest CSP} makes the problem fixed-parameter tractable (but still NP-hard, as any permutation can be encoded as a composition of sufficiently many segment reversions), while reducing the allowed constraints to only conjunctions of clauses of the form $(x < a) \vee (y > b)$ makes the problem polynomial-time solvable.
-Can we further relax the restrictions on the constraints in \textsc{Forest CSP} while maintaining fixed-parameter tractability and where is the boundary of tractability of the resulting class of problems?
+New results show a large class of tractable CSP variants~\cite{multicut-3-term} where constraints can be expressed with matrices of bounded grid minor.
+Can we further relax the restrictions on the constraints in such \textsc{CSP}s while maintaining fixed-parameter tractability?
+It would be interesting to obtain a FPT/W[1]-hard dichotomy here for a wide range of CSPs, but even a good definition of the range of CSPs to consider is unclear to us.